~ What I use ~

 Flea drops: Revolution, It comes in 1 - 5 lbs & 5.1 - 15 lbs drops, get it at the vet or online

-Feed: I only use Pruina dry food, I like the Natural in the green bag best.
-Even for
+Feed: I only use Pruina dry food, I use the basic blue bag for adults, for kittens use the

 (Petsmart brand) once a day, it will help with kidney problems.